 Solution

-With Prismatic, you can bring order and control to data governance.
-The platform includes robust logging, and alerting functionality for every integration, providing unparalleled integration visibility.
-Standardized processes ensure consistent security and compliance controls, reducing risks in that domain.
-Instead of relying on fragmented oversight tools and engineering’s knowledge of custom setups, you build, deploy, and manage integrations from a single platform.
-Streamline governance, simplify compliance, and gain the visibility needed to scale confidently without sacrificing trust or control.
+With Prismatic, bring order and control to data governance.
+Robust logging and alerting across every integration provide unparalleled visibility.
+Standardized processes ensure consistent security and compliance controls, replacing fragmented oversight tools and tribal knowledge of custom setups.
+Build, deploy, and manage integrations from a single platform.
+Streamline governance, simplify compliance, and scale confidently without sacrificing control.
+Prismatic's governance model extends fully to AI-initiated actions: agent flow execution logs capture every invocation.
+AI-driven automation doesn't create compliance blind spots; it lives inside the same auditable, governed framework as every other integration.

 Market/Customers